trikona-nagaraj/Finance-Data-Analysis-via-SQL/README.md

 ### Business Requirements

-We are dealing with a scenario in Atliq Company, where stakeholders have observed that one of their markets, Croma India, is expanding rapidly.
+Present project deals with a scenario in Atliq Company, where stakeholders have observed one of their markets; Croma India, is expanding rapidly.
 As a result, they require product-level aggregation of metrics to track individual product sales.
 The stakeholders need three key reports to analyze sales performance effectively:
 - Product-Level Gross Sales Report
 - Monthly & Yearly Sales Report
 - Market Badge on Total Quantity Sold